 The amount you can borrow depends on where you live, but you’ll find the scale goes anywhere from $1,500 to $25,000.
 The origination fee ranges from $25 to $40.

 To qualify for a loan with bad credit, you’ll most likely need to take out a secured personal loan.
-You can use an automobile, truck, motorcycle, camper, or RV as collateral.
+For secured loans, you can use an automobile, truck, motorcycle, camper, or RV as collateral.

 Whatever you choose, you must have an appraisal completed to ensure its value meets the amount of your loan.
 Vehicles also must be insured while the loan is active.